trevorbaca/baca/baca/etc/new-score-setup.md

 11. Use IDE `(new)` to create the score package.

-    IDE supplies title and year metadata.

-    [TODO: include 'composer' metadata automatically.]

-12. Add catalog number and forces tag to score metadata by hand with `(meta)`:
+12. Add catalog number and forces tag to score metadata:

         metadata = abjad.datastructuretools.TypedOrderedDict(
             [